cygni/cygni-competence-7-databases/couchdb/README.md

 BASH    $ docker run -d --name couch -p 5984:80 -v $(pwd)/db:/couchdb/data --net couchdb cygni-couchdb-db
 ```

 Verify that your database is up and running at [localhost:5984/_utils][fauxton].
-This should now open 'Fauxton', a web interface that comes with CouchDB.
+You should be presented to 'Fauxton', the web interface that comes with CouchDB.

 ![alt text][fauxton-first-page]